python/cpython/Doc/distutils/setupscript.rst

-All of this is done through another keyword argument to :func:`setup`, the :option:`ext_modules` option.  :option:`ext_modules` is just a list of :class:`Extension` instances, each of which describes a single extension module.
+All of this is done through another keyword argument to :func:`setup`, the :option:`ext_modules` option.  :option:`ext_modules` is just a list of :class:`~distutils.core.Extension` instances, each of which describes a single extension module.
 Suppose your distribution includes a single extension, called :mod:`foo` and implemented by :file:`foo.c`.
 If no additional instructions to the compiler/linker are needed, describing this extension is quite simple::